3-star brokerage rating

 Additional Features

-Fractional-share Trading: Only whole shares can be traded in a Truist Trade account.
+Fractional-share Trading: Only whole shares can be bought and sold at Truist Trade.

-IRA Service: You can open Roth and Traditional IRAs through Truist Trade.
+IRA Service: Roth and Traditional IRAs can be opened through Truist Trade.

-Fully-Paid Stock Lending Program: This service is available only in full-service securities accounts at Truist.
+Fully-Paid Stock Lending Program: Available in full-service securities accounts at Truist.

 Recommendations

-Beginners: For beginners, Truist Invest’s robo-advisor service or a full-service account at Truist Investment Services would be more suitable than a self-directed account.
+Beginners: An advisory account through Truist Invest (robo service) or Truist Investment Services (full-service option) would be much better than a self-directed account.

 Truist Trade Review Judgment